from a handpicked tutor in LIVE 1-to-1 classes

 Check out these interesting articles to know more about triangles and topics related to triangles.

-Example 1: The perimeter of a triangular garden is given as 26 feet.
+Example 1: The perimeter of a triangle is given as 26 feet.
 If two of its sides measure 7 feet and 11 feet respectively, what is the measure of the third side?

 We know that the perimeter of a triangle is the sum of all three sides.
 Since we know the length of 2 sides, the length of the 3rd side can be calculated using the formula,